Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{mplantable} Brain-Machine Interfaces (iBMI) (Fig. \ref{fig:fig1}(a)) are a promising class of assistive technology that enables the reading of a person's intent to drive an actuator\cite{milin_nature}.
+Implantable Brain-Machine Interfaces (iBMI) (\Cref{fig:fig1}(a)) are a promising class of assistive technology that enables the reading of a person's intent to drive an actuator\cite{milin_nature}.
 It holds promise to enable paralyzed patients to perform activities of daily living with partial or total autonomy\cite{milin_nature}.
 While the first applications were in motor prostheses to control a cursor on a computer screen\cite{bmi_cursor}, or wheelchairs\cite{camilo_plos}, or robotic arms\cite{bmi_arm}, recent studies have shown remarkable results for speech decoding\cite{speech_decode_nature1,speech_decode_nature2}, handwritten text generation\cite{Brain2Text} and therapies for other mental disorders\cite{MentalBMI}.

-The majority of clinical iBMI systems have a wired connection from the implant to the outside world \cite{milin_nature}.
-However, this entails a risk of infection leading to the increasing interest in wireless neural interfaces \cite{Neuralink,milin_nature,nurmikko_wireless}.
-Another trend in the field has been the continual increase in the number of electrodes\cite{electrodeScaling} to increase the number of simultaneously recorded neurons (Fig. \ref{fig:fig1}(b)) which can increase the accuracy of decoding user intent and enable dexterous control.
-Recently developed Neuropixels technology has pushed the number of recorded neurons to $\approx 1000$.
-However, this makes it a problem for wireless implants due to the conflicting requirements of high data rate and low power consumption\cite{murmann_nature}.
-Hence, there are efforts to compress the neural data on the sensor by extracting information from it by edge computing (Fig. \ref{fig:fig1}(c)).
+The majority of clinical iBMI systems have a wired connection from the implant to the outside world \cite{milin_nature} that restrict's the user's mobility.
+Many studies have found user independence to be a top priority for patients\cite{collinger2013functional}.
+In addition, the wired connection also entails a risk of infection leading to an increasing interest in wireless neural interfaces \cite{Neuralink,milin_nature,nurmikko_wireless}.
+Another trend in the field has been the constant increase in the number of electrodes\cite{electrodeScaling} to increase the number of simultaneously recorded neurons (\Cref{fig:fig1}(b)) which can increase the precision of decoding the intent of the user and enable dexterous control.
+The recently developed Neuropixels technology has increased the number of recorded neurons to $\approx 1000$.
+This can be problematic for wireless implants due to the conflicting requirements of high data rate and low power consumption \cite{murmann_nature}.
+Hence, there are efforts to compress the neural data on the sensor by extracting information from it by edge computing (\Cref{fig:fig1}(c,d)).